We are CSR-certified!

-We were the first inbound agency in South America to receive the quality “TourCert Check” seal in 2014 and have since been recertified in 2016 with a new seal for Ecuador and Peru “TourCert Andina”, which we are proud to carry until 2018.
+We were the first inbound agency in South America to receive the quality “TourCert Check” seal in 2014 and have since been recertified in 2016 and 2019 with a new seal for Ecuador and Peru “TourCert Andina”, which we are proud to carry until 2022.

 With the TourCert seal we affirm our responsibility to sustainable tourism.
 Our management and reporting system is built according to TourCert certification standards and is assessed by external and independent assessors.
 With the TourCert seal we are dedicated to constant improvement in the fields of environmental protection, working conditions, customer information, human rights, and fair business relationships.
 Furthermore, we are in constant dialogue with our providers in each travel destination and always take ecological and social criteria into account when developing new travel offers.

 More information on TourCert can be found here: www.tourcert.org